hirolau/SQL-real-world-problems/README.md

 ## 3. Calculate filled_close stock prices

 For stock prices, we need a close price each day.
 But for illiquid stocks if often happens that there are no trades for days or week!
-In these cases we need to caluclate a new price with the type `filled_close`.
+In these cases we need to
+a new price with the type `filled_close`.
 The price should follow these 3 rules: If a `close` price exists, that should ALWAYS be used.
 If no `close` price exists it should use the last available  `filled_close` price if allowed given `bid`/`ask`.
 The `filled_close` should never be outside of the `bid`-`ask` spread, and if it is it should be adjusted to match either `bid` or `ask`.

-See this graph as an example, where the green line is the new caluclated filled close (note that the green line continures under the red).
+See this graph as an example, where the green line is the new calculate filled close (note that the green line continues under the red).

 ![Filled Close Example](filled_close.png)